 issues identified through NRC operating experience,

-issues identified through industry operating experience that are documented in the licensee’s program, and
+issues identified through industry operating experience that are documented in the licensee’s PI&R program, and

 licensee audits and assessments.
 [C1]

 The biennial inspection team leader should choose as many issues for review as warranted to complement the routine PI&R reviews and ensure a sufficient basis for evaluating the effectiveness of the licensee’s PI&R program.
-Inspectors can review Institute of Nuclear Power Operations (INPO) findings, recommendations, corrective actions, and operating experience that are documented in the licensee’s program.
+Inspectors can review Institute of Nuclear Power Operations (INPO) findings, recommendations, corrective actions, and operating experience that are documented in the licensee’s PI&R program.
 Inspectors may refer to the NRC/INPO Memorandum of Agreement, dated November 14, 2005 (ML060060035), for guidance prior to reviewing any INPO documents.
 [C1]

 The samples chosen for review should include a range of issues selected from the list in Section 02.01, including those sample types that are designated as requiring a mandatory review.
 For a subset of the samples chosen for review, the scope of the review should be expanded to at least five years.
-Among the samples chosen for this extended review should be those issues whose significance might be age-dependent, such as issues associated with erosion of piping, degradation of safety-related raw water systems, boric acid accumulations, aging of electronic components, environmental qualification, etc. This review can be performed by requesting the licensee to perform a program search (computerized or other) for those items designated by the team for the five-year review.
+Among the samples chosen for this extended review should be those issues whose significance might be age-dependent, such as issues associated with erosion of piping, degradation of safety-related raw water systems, boric acid accumulations, aging of electronic components, environmental qualification, etc. This review can be performed by requesting the licensee to perform a PI&R program search (computerized or other) for those items designated by the team for the five-year review.
 [C1]

 If the licensee conducted any periodic self-initiated assessments of safety culture during the review period, this assessment shall be included along with other non-safety culture self-assessments selected to review.
 If the licensee performed several assessments that collectively addressed safety culture issues, then those assessments combined should be considered as one assessment.
 [C2]